itssrossi/zuecomedia/README.md

 In the current implementation, I deployed a separate Azure Web App environment for testing.
 In the future, I would consider using Azure App Service Deployment Slots instead of deploying an entirely separate set of resources for the testing environment.

-### For example:

-Azure Web App
-│
-├── Staging / Testing Slot
-│
-└── Production Slot

 This would allow me to test deployments within a staging environment before swapping the tested version into production.
 It would also reduce duplicated infrastructure and could make the overall architecture more cost-effective and easier to manage.

 Production Lifecycle Protection

 I would also implement stronger lifecycle protection for production resources.
-For example, when using Terraform, I could use lifecycle rules such as:

-lifecycle {
-  prevent_destroy = true
-}

 This would help prevent critical production resources from accidentally being destroyed during Terraform operations.
 I would also look at implementing additional safeguards within the production deployment pipeline, such as approval requirements before production deployments are allowed to proceed.